 We’ve recently “learned” that our neighbors apparently like music too.
 I always play a CD while Bob eats breakfast; early this week he was in the kitchen groovin’ with The Greatest Hits of Roy Orbison.
-He came upstairs and told me, in a quiet voice (so they wouldn’t hear him), that the woman who lives behind us had brought “a whole bunch of children” and they were in our yard smiling at him as he stood at the sliding glass door singing.
-Unfortunately, I was too slow on the up-take and expressed my doubt.
-The day deteriorated because of my disbelief.
+He came upstairs and told me, in a quiet voice (so the

 The next day he came and got me so I too could see the “maybe as many as 30” people who were out there still smiling with the music.
 We have a wooded back yard.
 I looked out.
 Trees.
 Greenery.
 Vaguely, as always, I could see the neighbor’s house.
 This time I was prepared: “It’s so good they’re smiling,” I said jovially.
 Bob was happy and nodded in time to Roy.